 |

-| Generally, there is an impression that longer-term timeframes are more conducive to technicals; however, O-san believes the opposite: short-term timeframes have the edge. |
+| Generally, there is an image that long-term charts are more effective for technicals, but O-san believes the opposite—that short-term charts have the edge. |

 |